Board game enthusiast Jānis' TOP 10

 In case anyone doesn't know yet, Root is a very asymmetric game where each player represents one of the forest beast factions, each of which plays completely differently.
 The base game includes four teams of animals, but the game has three more expansions, each adding two more new factions.

 The number of factions allows everyone to find their own flavor, but it also means that players need to know significantly more rules.
 Players should be familiar with the basic rules of the game as well as each faction.
 In theory, it is enough to know only the basic rules and the conditions of the animals you choose, but it is much easier to play knowing what your opponents are doing and what their strengths and weaknesses are.
-Expansions don't help learning everything either, as you have to learn new factions, and they're a little more complicated than the ones found in the base game.
+Expansions don't help learning everything either, as you have to learn new factions, and they're a bit more complicated than the ones found in the base game.

 Root is definitely one of those games that is best played with the same people, as knowledge and experience give you an advantage.
 Plus, it can be played over and over again, trying out different factions and fighting different opponents.